Updated: September 7, 2021

 The University of Tennessee, Knoxville and the UT Institute of Agriculture will resume full operations in Fall 2021.
-To prepare for the resumption of full operations in the fall, employees will return to work on June 1, 2021.
 Please see these guidelines from Human Resources for additional information about UTK’s return to work plans, including information about expectations regarding staffing.

 Below, the Office of the Provost has outlined fall semester expectations for our faculty and guidance for returning to the face-to-face classroom.
 Please check this page regularly, as this will be our main source for fall semester operation updates.

 - To provide students with the rich learning environments, research opportunities, and sense of community and connection that are foundational to their academic success and well-being, we hold fast to our plans for a fully in-person fall semester.
 All changes to modality for any reason must be approved by your dean.